lilfruini/CommentGathering-MillionaireMakers/README.md

   - `WinnerFromFile`: Which comment list to draw from - **Truncated** or **Original**
   - `DrawTime`: Time the draw starts in [epoch time].
 Starts counting blocks from this time
   - `WaitTillBlock`: The n-th block which will be the "winning block".
 Default: 3
+  - `Win_Hash`: Hash of the winning block.
+Auto-filled via API if blank.
+If present, will be used by `getWinner`.

 Everything else should fill up automatically after running the scipts!